What Does the Retina Do?

 What is the primary function of the retina?

-How can I tell if there is a problem with my retinas?
+How can I tell if I have a retina problem?

 - Sudden onset of floaters (small to large dark spots blocking your vision)